alexmbarbosa/salt-lab-dev/README.md

 # salt-lab-dev
 This salt lab has adapted to be used in docker containers *(based on [**Centos7**](https://hub.docker.com/_/centos) image)*.

 This is a helpful way to practice/test salt concepts as a sysadmin or developer.
-Keep in mind this Project should be used only as a development environment.
+Keep in mind this Project should be used *only as a development environment*.

 ## How to use:
 1. Clone this repository: